Roy Powell (New Zealand rugby league): New Zealand v England

 The 1936 season saw Powell make 19 appearances for Richmond.
 After 6 rounds of the Fox Memorial the Herald reported Powell was the best half back in Auckland along with Frank Halloran of Ponsonby, however [Powell] has proved sturdy on defence, and this may be the deciding factor in his favour when the final Auckland team is chosen”.
 On 23 June he played for Auckland against the Auckland Māori (Tāmaki) side.
 The Māori team won 30–21.
 On 11 July he played in an Auckland trial which was the curtain-raiser to the annual North Island v South Island match.
 His ‘A Team’ went down 16–13 to the ‘B Team’.
 Two weeks later Powell was chosen to play for Auckland against the touring England side.
 The match was played on 15 July before 14,000 spectators and Auckland fought well before going down 22–16 to a strong opponent.
 Powell was said to have been “starved” of the ball with Auckland losing the scrums (18–40) “but shaped well in a defensive role”.

-His performance was enough to convince the selectors (Bert Avery, Thomas McClymont, and Jim Amos) to choose him to play in the first test at Carlaw Park.
+Powell's performance was enough to convince the selectors (Bert Avery, Thomas McClymont, and Jim Amos) to choose him to play in the first test at Carlaw Park.
 It was said his selection was justified as he was “the soundest all-round half-back”.
 New Zealand went down narrowly by 10 points to 8 before a huge crowd of 25,000 with Powell playing opposite Billy Watkins.
 He was involved in an early attack but “was smothered when a try looked possible” after Frank Pickrang had broken away.
 He was then involved in a passing movement with Wally Tittleton and Lou Brown who was pushed into touch a few feet from the try line.
 Later in the match with the score 10–6 in favour of England Arthur Kay broke away to the halfway line and passed to Powell who was again “smothered” by Alec Troup.
 Then at the conclusion of the game, probably not knowing exactly how much time was left “from a set scrum right in front of England’s goal Powell passed to Trevarthan, who kicked a neat field goal.
 The game ended immediately” with England holding on for a two point victory.